shukenmg/UE_PlaygroundGame/README.md

 ## Sound Effects
 ![image](https://user-images.githubusercontent.com/18000205/222747737-8fa23f82-94c7-4322-b7a6-a2317a632706.png)

-Made with MetaSounds, these effects are triggered from the player's *AudioComponent*
+Made with MetaSounds, these effects are triggered from the player's *AudioComponent*.
+Sound effects really makes a game feel alive!

 *Time spent to develop: 20 Minutes*